 The BBB has closed 5 complaints against Asset Maximization Group in the preceding 3 years, with 3 complaints closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since February 2016, the Consumer Financial Protection Bureau (CFPB) has closed 6 complaints against AMG.
 Justia lists at least 2 cases of civil litigation involving AMG.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely AssetMax would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against Asset Maximization Group commonly cite problems resulting from disputes about the validity of debts and the accuracy of information reported to the credit reporting agencies.
 In September 2015, a complainant indicated that AMG had “entered a false claim against…her credit report.”
 The complainant allegedly disputed the debt, and when AMG “learned that the hospital was paid from the insurance provider…and that the hospital kept the reimbursement fees for the physician, they did not want to discuss removing the false claim from…her credit report.”
 She requested that AMG “explain that they posted a false claim” after confirming that the debt was not owed.
 In response, AMG stated that the account was originally placed “for collections in December 2011.”
 AMG mailed the initial collection notice, and the complainant “responded by phone…in February 2012, asking for a copy of the bill for review.”
 AMG stated that they “mailed her validation… of the debt the following day…and made several follow up phone calls.”
 The complainant responded by telling AMG that she would contact her insurance carrier and get back to them.
 AMG claimed that they did not hear anything further until August 2015, when the complainant again stated that she would be contacting her insurance carrier.
 Subsequently, the insurance carrier contacted AMG, and “the representative told…them that he would be sending…them a denial that shows NO member responsibility.”
 The denial letter from the insurance carrier confirming that there was no member liability arrived at AMG’s office, also in August 2015.
 AMG then contacted the complainant and “advised her that they are closing the account and will be deleting this off her credit report based on the denial from her insurance carrier.”
 AMG stated that they “emailed her a confirmation letter… and that …at this time this matter is closed with deletion from her credit report and no member responsibility.”